Great Mosque of Sfax: Minaret

-The minaret of mosque, a thick cuboid tower built in the Zirid period around the original Aghlabid minaret, rises from the corner of the courtyard, near the middle of the mosque's northern edge.
+The minaret, a thick cuboid tower built in the Zirid period around the original Aghlabid minaret, rises from the corner of the courtyard, near the middle of the mosque's northern edge.
 The original minaret also had a square base but it measured only 4.2 metres per side and it rose to a possible height of 20 metres.
 The present minaret is quite different from contemporary minarets of the Fatimid-Zirid period and its shape evokes instead the 9th-century minaret of the Great Mosque of Kairouan.
 It is roughly 25 metres tall.
 Like the latter, it is composed of three tiers.
 The first tier, the largest, is three stories tall and is pierced by a door on the ground floor and a window on each of the floors above.
 The windows have mixtilinear shapes (a mix of straight and curved lines).
 The top of the shaft is crowned by several horizontal bands of decoration: a cornice of triangular dentils, a frieze of recessed circles, an elegant Kufic inscription frieze, and, at the top, a line of ornate pierced merlons.
 The merlons recall a similar form of decoration found in the Mosque of Ibn Tulun and in Fatimid mosques in Cairo.
 This decoration is repeated for the second tier of the minaret, which rises one story.
 The last tier at the summit is a thin lantern-like structure open on four sides, with engaged colonettes at its corners, and topped by a dome.